gregorybchris/Seek/README.md

 ./run
 ```

-This will compile the java files, run the graphicals for the program, and then clean up the compile files after program termination.
+This will compile the java files, run the graphics for the program, and then clean up the compile files after program termination.

 ## Adjusting Settings